Zenlytic/zenlytic-docs/docs/6_connecting_with_python/3_connection_setup/connecting.md

 ```

-You will be able to connect with the following python code, if you are in the repo of the Zenlytic data model project (or LookML).
+You will be able to connect with the following python code, if you are in the repo of the Zenlytic data model project (or dbt repo).

 ```
 from metrics_layer import MetricsLayerConnection